Czd619/dubbo-repo/README.md

 A demo of dubbo service with the corresponing consumer.
 Dubbo is a distributed service framework created by Alibaba-Tech.

-Here zookeeper is needed to run as a service registry center.
+Here zookeeper is needed to run as a service registry center and a consumer has been written.